WHY USE ALTITUDE TRAINING FOR CARDIOVASCULAR DISEASE?

 - Regain fitness quicker

-- Slowly increase training intensity without compromising magnitude of fitness
+- Slowly increase training intensity without compromising fitness

 - Offer solutions for individuals with advanced conditions or comorbidities that limit their ability to perform exercise